Laurence S. Kuter: World War II

 Early in 1941 he was a principal factor in several augmentations of the Air Corps.
 In August 1941, Kuter was brought into the Air War Plans Division where he was one of the four principal authors of AWPD-1, the basic plan for employment of air power in World War II.
 This plan was used almost without change through the war, in the form of its incorporation into the Combined Bomber Offensive.
-It has been said that there is no other case in military history where a detailed overall plan had been drawn up and adhered to so closely through the organizing, training, fighting and winning of any great war.